 Not all insights need to wait until next quarter.
 Often, a KR is one initiative away from meaningful progress — but teams only realize this when they're forced to reflect while the window is still open.

-This is particularly valuable because weekly check-ins (every 7–10 days) remain the strongest predictor of OKR success in our research.
+This is particularly valuable because weekly check-ins remain the strongest predictor of OKR success in our research — teams with a weekly habit are 43% more likely to complete their OKRs.
 Pre-end reflections capture this same spirit: learning while execution is still happening.

 3. Psychological safety is higher.

-Reflecting before the quarter ends removes the feeling of “grading.”
-Teams are not being evaluated on failure or success; they’re examining the system.
+Reflecting before the quarter ends removes the feeling of "grading."
+Teams are not being evaluated on failure or success — they're examining the system.
 This almost always creates a more productive, blame-free conversation.
+The benchmark data confirms this: 72% of high-performing OKR teams operate in environments where missing a goal feels at least somewhat safe.
+Pre-end reflections structurally support that environment.

 Drawbacks